CAS for Development

 docker-compose logs cas

-you will see the output of CAS.
+You will see the output of CAS.

 docker-compose up -d cas